AppetizerCarolyne Kauser-AbbottInspireWhat's On Provence & Cote d'AzurWinter in Provence

 Where to Stay near Aix

 Only 20 minutes from the centre of Aix-en-Provence is Rousset, a small Provencal village.
 Near Mont Sainte Victoire and the Coteaux d’Aix-en-Provence vineyards, Mas des Trois Pins’ studio apartment is available for holiday rentals.
-Here in the countryside, French teacher and masseuse Virginie Van Der Wees lives with her young family.
+In the countryside, French teacher and masseuse Virginie Van Der Wees lives with her young family.
 Book Now!

 January: Provence and on the Côte d’Azur